thodan/sixd_toolkit/doc/sixdb_dataset_format.md

 All coordinate systems (model, camera, world) are right-handed.

+&#x1F534;The Z coordinate of the world coordinate system points up.

-The center of the 3D bounding box of an object model is aligned to the origin of the model coordinate system.
-The Z coordinate is pointing upwards (when the object is seen standing "naturally up-right").
+&#x1F534;In the model coordinate system the Z coordinate also points up (when the object is standing "naturally up-right") and the origin is located at the center of the model's 3D bounding box.

-The camera coordinate system is as in OpenCV: http://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html
+&#x1F534;The camera coordinate system is as in OpenCV with the Z coordinate pointing forward away from the camera: http://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html